2022–23 KNVB Cup: First round

 In the first round, the 21 winners from the second preliminary round were joined by 4 other amateur clubs, the 16 clubs from the Eerste Divisie and 13 clubs from the Eredivisie.
-Ajax, AZ, Feyenoord, PSV Eindhoven and Twente automatically advanced to the second round due to their participation in European club competitions.
+Ajax, AZ, Feyenoord, PSV and Twente automatically advanced to the second round due to their participation in European club competitions.

 Second round

 The second round consisted of 32 teams; the 27 winners from the first round as well as the five Eredivisie clubs which automatically advanced to the second round due to their participation in European club competitions.
 The draw took place on 22 October 2022.

 Round of 16

-The round of 16 consists of the 16 winners from the second round.
+The round of 16 consisted of the sixteen winners from the second round.
 The draw took place on 14 January 2023, with matches being played from 7 to 9 February 2023.